jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HG 8 Disposal of financial arrangements and certain excepted financial arrangements
 When this section applies
-(1) This section applies when a person (the exiting partner) disposes of some or all of their partner’s interests in a partnership, to the extent to which those interests include a financial arrangement or an excepted financial arrangement described in section EW 5(10) (What is an excepted financial arrangement?) and, ignoring section HG 2—
+(1) This section applies when a person disposes of some or all of their partner’s interests in a partnership, to the extent to which those interests include a financial arrangement or an excepted financial arrangement described in section EW 5(10) (What is an excepted financial arrangement?) and, ignoring section HG 2—
   (a) the purpose for which the financial arrangement or excepted financial arrangement was entered into was necessary and incidental to the business of the partnership; and
   (b) the partnership does not derive income from a business of holding financial arrangements.
 Exiting partner: excluded payment